Upon completion of the 4th Congress of the Society of Endometriosis and Uterine Disorders, participants should be able to:

 The Society of Endometriosis and Uterine Disorders is accredited by the European Accreditation Council for Continuing Medical Education (EACCME) to provide the following CME activity for medical specialists.
 The EACCME is an institution of the European Union of Medical Specialists (UEMS), www.uems.net.

-The 3rd Congress of the Society of Endometriosis and Uterine Disorders is designated for a maximum of 20 hours of European external CME credits (20 ECMEC credits).
-Each medical specialist should claim only those hours of credit that he/she actually spent in the educational activity.
+The 4th Congress of the Society of Endometriosis and Uterine Disorders is designated for each medical specialist should claim only those hours of credit that he/she actually spent in the educational activity.

 The EACCME credit system is based on 1 ECMEC per hour with a maximum of 3 ECMECs for half a day and 6 ECMECs for a full-day event.